1. Home

 Share Article

 The PCAT (The Pharmacy College Admission Test) is a standardized test designed to help pharmacy school admissions committees determine qualified candidates for their PharmD programs.
 It assesses academic ability and competency in five key areas fundamental to a pharmacy school curriculum.
-If a candidate is proficient in these five areas, they have a scientific and written communication base upon which they can build throughout their pharmacy school journey.
+If a candidate is proficient in these five areas, they have a scientific and written communication base they can build throughout their pharmacy school journey.

 Many pharmacy college admission offices still use the PCAT test to gauge the strength of pharmacy school candidates.